Skip to main content

 Requirements (36 hours)

 This course examines the fundamentals specific to web development.
-Topics will include web standards, accessibility/usability, and the coding languages which serve as the foundation for web development: HTML and CSS.
-Students work with these languages at a basic level, learning the essential structures, coding conventions, and best practices associated with the effective use of HTML and CSS in modern web-development environments.
-Prerequisite: Basic computer literacy
+Topics include web standards and design considerations.
+Course work is based on foundational HTML and CSS.
+Assignments will enforce learning the essential structures, coding conventions, and best practices associated with effective modern web development environments.

 Learn JavaScript by writing JavaScript.
-This course covers the concepts of programming using JavaScript in the Enterprise.
-Focus is on the JavaScript programming language syntax, software design, coding, documenting, and debugging strategies.
-Topics include Data Types, Reference Types, Operators, Objects, Control Statements, and Functions.
-Projects use these topics in an intensive, hands-on format to build enterprise relevant solutions.
-GitHub is used to host and share coding projects.
-Prerequisite: WEB 200
+This course introduces the concepts of programming using JavaScript.
+It focuses on the JavaScript programming language syntax, coding standards, documentation, and how to debug programs.
+Topics include Functions, Data Types, Operators, Arrays, Controlling Flow, JavaScript Events, and Regular Expressions.
+Projects will use HTML, CSS, and JavaScript to create dynamic web pages.
+GitHub is used to host coding projects.
+Course Prerequisites: WEB 200 Fundamentals of Web Development.

 Kirkpatrick Signature Series Requirements (9 credit hours)